SRI-CSL/radler/README.rst

 Getting Started
 ===============

-The radler framework takes its inspiration from the Robot Operating System (ROS).
-In the radler framework, the sensors, controllers, and actuators are constructed from functional units called nodes.
+Radler framework takes its inspiration from the Robot Operating System (ROS).
+In Radler framework, the sensors, controllers, and actuators are constructed from functional units called nodes.
 Each node executes independently with a period determined by a local clock and scheduling constraints.
-The radler supports a publish/subscribe architecture where nodes communicate by publishing on certain topics and subscribing to other topics.
+Radler supports a publish/subscribe architecture where nodes communicate by publishing on certain topics and subscribing to other topics.